 How is the Milky Way like a flag?
 Both can flutter from top to bottom.
 At least that’s the conclusion of a new study that will be published soon.

 While tracking stars in the suburbs of our solar system, Mary Williams of the Leibniz Institute for Astrophysics in Potsdam, Germany, and more than two dozen team members found something unexpected.
-The stars seemed sway in and out along the galaxy’s north-south axis.
+The stars seemed sway in and out along our galaxy’s north-south axis.
 They compared this movement to the fluttering of a flag.

 What’s causing such an undulation is unclear.
 It could be due to the movement of our galaxy’s spiral arms, the astronomers say.
 Or it could be due to a collision between the Milky Way and some unseen smaller galaxy.
 Either hypothesis, Williams’ group says, could explain the apparent fluttering.